Financial Wellbeing

 Budgeting & Spending

 A budget is a plan that shows you how much money you make and how much you spend.
-However, there is no one way to budget; popular budgeting strategies include the 50/30/20 rule, pay yourself first, zero-based budget, and envelope budget.
+There are different ways to make a budget.
+Some popular ones are:

-Money Habitudes® is a solitaire-like card game designed to help individuals gain insight into and potentially alter their spending habits.
+Money Habitudes® is a solitaire-like card game created to help you learn about your spending habits.
 If you are interested in events using these cards, contact Suzanne Holloway (suzanne.holloway@ufl.edu).

 Saving & Investing

-For more information on saving and investing, check out these links:
+To learn more about saving and investing, check out these links:

 - Build Wealth Over Time Through Saving and Investing